-- most often, when a PPC advertiser is experiencing a PPC Budget Squeeze, the advertiser’s account is in the Bargain Hunting mode.
-If this is the case, depending on the conversion and bounce rates for the affected keyword phrases and the number of phrases affected, it may make most sense simply to pause the phrases;
+When a PPC advertiser experiences a budget squeeze, the advertiser’s account is in Bargain Hunting mode.
+Depending on the conversion and bounce rates for the affected keyword phrases, it may make most sense simply to pause the phrases.

-- depending on the click pattern of the ad space and price positioning of the advertiser’s products or services, it may make sense for the advertiser to settle for worse ad positions.
-In our example, the house cleaning company could revise its targeted ad positions to the top of page two and alleviate the PPC Budget Squeeze condition.
-While we would generally not recommend such an approach for most house cleaning advertisers, it can sometimes make sense for some geo markets and for some ad spaces, particularly when the advertiser is positioning its product or services as being most the affordable (a low cost service or product provider).
-When searchers are clicking on multiple ads, in order to identify the most affordable option, and the advertiser with a limited advertising budget is offering the most affordable option, then a page two ad position can often make sense;
+Depending on the click pattern of the ad space and price positioning of the advertiser’s products or services, it may make sense for the advertiser to settle for worse ad positions.
+For example, the house cleaning company could revise its targeted ad positions to the top of page two.
+This will alleviate the PPC Budget Squeeze condition.
+While we wouldn’t normally recommend this for most house cleaning advertisers, it can make sense for some geo markets and for some ad spaces.
+It can make sense particularly when the advertiser is positioning its product or services as being most the affordable.
+Searchers might click on multiple ads in order to identify the most affordable option.
+The advertiser with a limited advertising budget is offering the most affordable option.
+In this case, a page two ad position can often make sense.

-- when the first three remedies don’t apply, then the Ad Manager might consider restricting the run times for the account to fewer than seven days per week.
-Using our house cleaning client as an example, running the ads only 4 days per week instead of 7 would result in an implied daily budget of $17.50 per day, instead of $10 per day.
+When the first three remedies don’t apply, the Ad Manager might consider restricting the run times for the account to fewer than seven days per week.
+Look at our house cleaning client as an example.
+Running the ads only 4 days per week instead of 7 would result in an implied daily budget of $17.50 per day, instead of $10 per day.
 The higher daily budget amount would alleviate the constraint and allow the Ad Manager to increase bids to an extent in order to achieve the targeted ad positions.